Health & Safety

 Bi-Polar Disorder: Symptoms and Introduction

 Part 1 of Bipolar Disorder.
-Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in a person’s mood, energy,
+Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in a person’s mood, energy, and ability to function.

 Read the rest this article free